-Should the cost to repair exceed the cost of purchasing a new device, the student will pay for full replacement
+Should the cost to repair exceed the cost of purchasing a new device, the student will pay for full replacement value.
+Lost items such as chargers and cables will be charged the actual replacement cost.

-8.3 Warranty / Repairs
+8.3.
+Warranty / Repairs

 Warranty repairs will be completed at no cost to the student.